generiekzaakafhandelcomponent/Basisprocessen/CONTRIBUTING.md

 investigate carefully, collect information and describe the issue in detail in your report.
 Please complete the following steps in advance to help us fix any potential bug as fast as possible:

-- Make sure that you are using the latest version.
+- Make sure that you are using the latest version of the process blueprint.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (Make sure that you have read the [documentation](https://docs.valtimo.nl/valtimo-implementation/process-blueprints).
 If you are looking for support, you